realiti4/pip-upgrade/README.md

 Continue? (y/n): -e pytest hypothesis
 ```
 ### Options
-- `pip-upgrade -e` Exclude packages you don't want to upgrade.
+- `pip-box -e` Exclude packages you don't want to upgrade.
 Can take multiple or single value.
-- `pip-upgrade --local`	By default locally installed editable packages (installed with `pip install . -e`) won't be upgraded.
+- `pip-box --local`	By default locally installed editable packages (installed with `pip install . -e`) won't be upgraded.
 Use this option to upgrade everything.
-- `pip-upgrade --novenv` By default the tool won't work if virtualenv is not active.
+- `pip-box --novenv` By default the tool won't work if virtualenv is not active.
 Use this if you want use it globally and pass the assertion error.

 #### TODO - known issues
 - Feature - Query dependency informations of a package from pypi servers.